g-jgreen/documentation/content/iothubs/google.md

 ## Devices

-Click on your newly created device registry and click the button ‘add device’.
+Click on your newly created device registry and click the button `add device`.

 {{% alert info %}}
 Note: for mass deployment you can use the Google Pub/Sub API.